 For less money, the Razer BlackShark V2 Pro (2020) ($119 at Amazon) is worth consideration.
 While less feature-rich than the newer model, this headset provides a 3.5mm jack for wired connectivity and Xbox gamers.
 Those wanting to ditch the wires can enjoy wireless connectivity, and the headset should last over 24 hours on a single charge.
 The BlackShark V2 Pro (2020) features significantly improved microphone quality better suited for deeper voices than its predecessor.
 The bass response is also accentuated, wearing a more desirable consumer frequency curve.
 However, the isolation provided is worse than that of the BlackShark V2.
 Similarly, the headset is heavier and the wireframe hinges feel loose in comparison.
 Unfortunately, USB-C charging isn’t supported.

 Those looking for affordability and reliability may enjoy the slightly outdated HyperX Cloud Alpha ($69 at Amazon.)
-While the headset came to shelves over six years ago, it remains a community favorite.
+While the headset came to shelves over seven years ago, it remains a community favorite.
 The build is made of robust metal and thick padding to endure consistent usage.
 You can even replace any damaged cables or microphones instead of forking out for a replacement headset.
 The headset connects to virtually any platform via a 3.5mm headphone jack.
 The HyperX Cloud Alpha may not have wireless connectivity or special features, but modern consoles like the PlayStation 5 and Xbox Series X/S have integrated surround sound that works with wired headsets.
 Isolation is excellent and the cans reproduce a flat frequency curve up to roughly 4kHz.
 Regarding plug-and-play gaming headsets, the HyperX Cloud Alpha remains one of the best.

 Yes, the Razer Kraken V3 Pro has 7.1 surround sound.
 However, this feature is only available via the Synapse 3 app for Windows 10 64-bit and above.